Top 9 Internet Search Engines Used by Security ResearchersReading time: 10 minutes

 Have you ever wanted to search for websites based on their source code?
 Well, there is a search engine that indexes source codes, and it's PublicWWW.
 Just enter an HTML, JS or CSS code into this search engine and it allows you to find alphanumeric snippets, signatures or keywords within the code.

 While claiming to be the ultimate solution for digital and affiliate marketing research, security professionals can use PublicWWW to discover sites that are part of malware campaigns, by querying libraries used in the campaign, and find which sites are affected.
-Even if it appears as a pretty simple and specific service, PublicWWW is a great option for hackers and security professionals to perform searches not possible on other, more traditional search engines.
+Even if it appears as a pretty simple and specific service, PublicWWW is a great option for security professionals to perform searches not possible on other, more traditional search engines.

 Now, HaveIBeenPwned is a service even everyday Internet users should be checking periodically.
 In order to stay safe while browsing the internet, it's important to ask ourselves: Have our accounts ever been affected by the numerous security breaches we hear about?
 Has any of our private data been compromised?